 Audit and risk committee report

-This is the report of the audit and risk committee (committee) of Bidcorp appointed for the year ended June 30 2018 in compliance with the Companies Act and in terms of the JSE Listings Requirements.
+This is the report of the Bidcorp audit and risk committee (committee) appointed for the financial year ended June 30 2019 in compliance with the Companies Act and in terms of the JSE Listings Requirements.

 The committee has discharged its responsibilities as mandated by the board, its statutory duties in compliance with the Companies Act and the King IV principles applicable to audit and risk committees.
 The committee’s charter, which can be found on the company’s website, www.bidcorpgroup.com, is aligned with the above legislation, regulations and principles.

-Under the single chairmanship of Ms H Wiseman for group and divisional audit and risk committees, the board is satisfied that this committee makes a strong contribution to the group.
+Under the single chairmanship of Mrs H Wiseman for group and divisional audit and risk committees, the board is satisfied that this committee makes a strong contribution to the group.

-The committee members for the year ended June 30 2018 have been appointed by shareholders' resolution passed at the annual general meeting held on November 9 2017; and is made up of a minimum of three independent non-executive directors, and chaired by an independent non-executive.
-The committee members comprise Ms H Wiseman (chairman), Messrs PC Baloyi and NG Payne in line with the charter requirements.
+The committee members for the financial year ended June 30 2019 have been appointed by shareholders’ resolution passed at the annual general meeting held on November 27 2018; and is made up of a minimum of three (3) independent non-executive directors and chaired by an independent non-executive director.
+The Bidcorp audit and risk committee members comprise Mrs H Wiseman (chairman), Messrs PC Baloyi and NG Payne, in line with the charter requirements.